securefederatedai/openfl/docs/source/workflow/running_the_federation.baremetal.rst

 		fx plan initialize

-    This command initializes the FL Plan and autopopulates the `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ of the aggregator node.
-This FQDN is embedded within the FL Plan so the collaborators know address of the externally accessible aggregator server to connect to.
+    This command initializes the FL plan and autopopulates the `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ of the aggregator node.
+This FQDN is embedded within the FL plan so the collaborators know address of the externally accessible aggregator server to connect to.

-    If you have connection issues with the autopopulated FQDN in the FL Plan, you can do **one of the following**:
+    If you have connection issues with the autopopulated FQDN in the FL plan, you can do **one of the following**:

 	- override the autopopulated FQDN value with the :code:`-a` flag